Design and Construction of Crossings in the Snowy District

 Environmental Management

-Environmental protection and management is critical for this project, with works requiring planning and to be carried out with minimal disturbance to the Ecological Vegetation Classes (EVC’s) and the Rainforest Site of Significance (RSOS).
-The projects also involves compliance with vegetation removal requirements, and weed and seed controlled through washdown methods.
-With some project works located within the East Gippsland crayfish catchment area, management of sediment runoff, erosion control, natural water flow and water quality is also important.
+Environmental protection and management was critical for this project, with works requiring planning and to be carried out with minimal disturbance to the Ecological Vegetation Classes (EVC’s) and the Rainforest Site of Significance (RSOS).
+The projects also involved compliance with vegetation removal requirements, and weed and seed controlled through washdown methods.
+With some project works located within the East Gippsland crayfish catchment area, management of sediment runoff, erosion control, natural water flow and water quality was important.

 Delivering solutions.